-I STAND WITH YOU
+I STAND WITH YOU.

-Family, Community & Commitment
+Family, Community, and Commitment

-An Economy that works for all Virginians
+An economy that works for all Virginians

 Taking bold action on infrastructure to build our future